TheJacksonLaboratory/diachromatic/docs/mapping.rst

 **3.** Read pairs that point outwards might originate from self-ligated fragments.
 In such cases, the size d\ :sub:`s` of the potentially underlying self-ligated fragment is calculated as described above, and compared to an upper size threshold T\ :sub:`2` for self-ligated fragments.
 Outward pointing read pairs with d\ :sub:`s` smaller than T\ :sub:`2` are assigned to the self-ligated category.

-**4.** Read pairs arising from hybrid fragments (not un- or self-ligated) are further distinguished.
+**4.** Read pairs arising from chimeric fragments (not un- or self-ligated) are further distinguished.
 Read pairs with size d\ :sub:`s` outside the specified size range of sheared fragments will be categorizesd as wrong size.

 Quality metrics